kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 9. To check your working directory, use the command **pwd**.
 It will tell you the path of the current working directory.
 10. You probably know this, but yes, I will write it.
 The shortcut to open the terminal is **Ctrl+Alt+T**.

+# For copying using the terminal
-Using the copy command with Recursive search (-R for recursive and -i for interactive):- Note:-
+Using the copy command with Recursive search (-R for recursive and -i for interactive):-
 1. The path from where the file is **copied from** is written first.
 2. The path where the file is **copied to** is written afterwards.
 3. Use sudo to get permissions for copying

 ```
 sudo cp -Ri Source_Folder Destination_Folder
 sudo cp -Ri ~/Downloads/tmux.conf  /usr/share/doc/tmux/examples
 ```

-For copying using GUI:-
+# For copying files using GUI:-
 ```
 gksu nautilus